Does Prequalification Hurt My Credit Score?

 Prequalification provides consumers a way to find out what their chances are of being approved for a new loan or credit product before filling out an application form.
 Plus, the prequalification process won’t negatively affect your credit score the way it will once you formally apply.

 What is prequalification?

-Once a consumer receives a prequalification letter, he or she will need to review the document and decide whether they’d like to proceed with applying for the loan.
+Once you receive a prequalification letter, you will need to review the document and decide whether you’d like to proceed with applying for the loan.

 7 things you need to know about prequalification